 Duties of Lessor

 1. Duty to disclose any material defects in the property.

 2. Duty to give possession to the lessee at his request.

 3. To provide by covenant a quiet enjoyment of the property to the lessee.

-There are following ways where a lease is terminated.
+Section 111 of the Transfer of Property Act talks about Termination of Lease.
+Here are the following ways where a lease is terminated.